 2. Chronic (Long Term) Health Effect

 Chronic health effects involve cancer and other tumors like brain and nervous system damage.
-It can also cause damage to the liver, kidney, lungs, and other body organs.
+It can also cause damage to the liver, kidneys, lungs, and other body organs.

 Chronic effects may not emerge for weeks, months, and even sometimes for years and then appear to make it difficult to link it with pesticide poisoning.

-Some pesticides function as endocrine disruptors and can cause serious harm to animals including cancer and development problems.
+Some pesticides are endocrine disruptors and can cause serious animal harm, including cancer and development problems.
 And may cause a similar effect on the human body also.

 3. Pesticide Exposure Factors